imgly/pesdk-ios-examples/README.md

 ### Overview

-img.ly SDK provides tools to create photo applications for iOS with a big variety of filters that can be previewed in real-time.
-Unlike other apps that allow live preview of filters, img.ly SDK provides high-resolution images.
-With version two we were able to remove any resolution limits.
-Above that it's easy to customize the look of the app using Xcode's interface builder.
+img.ly SDK provides tools for creating photo applications for iOS with a big variety of filters that can be previewed in real-time.
+Unlike other apps that allow a live preview of filters, the img.ly SDK even provides a live preview when using high-resolution images.
+Version 2.0 removes any resolution limits, is written in Swift and allows for easy customization.

 ### Features